 Even studying an online course such as an online HIM degree from the University of Cincinnati can be super stressful so running would make for a good stress release.
 All of these reasons are probably still valid, so remind yourself what they are.

 Layer Up To Beat The Cold

 You are much more likely to want to go out into the cold if you know you’ve got some appropriate clothes to protect you from the elements.
 Light, thin layers are the best for winter running.
 You might also want to get thicker socks, a hat, gloves, and a light waterproof jacket.

-Get it out of the way.
-Go for a run as soon as it gets light.
-This is when you’ll have the most energy and haven’t had time to worry about it.
-Just tell yourself that once it’s done you’ll feel great and have the rest of the day free for your online HIM program.
+Pack your kit the night before, then wake up, and get your run out of the way.
+Go for a run as soon as it gets light outside.
+This is when you’ll have the most energy and haven’t had time to think too much about it.
+Just tell yourself that once it’s done you’ll feel great and have the rest of the day free for your work or studies.
 When it’s cold, remember to warm up with some gentle stretches before you leave the house.
 Then you can run straight out of your front door.
-You won’t even get the chance to feel the cold.
+You won’t even get the chance to feel the cold!

-When you get in, have a treat.
-This might be your favorite snack or drink, or half an hour in front of the TV.
+Last but not least, the very minimum you deserve is a pat on the back!
+Don’t be afraid to treat yourself every now and again… a treat doesn’t always have to equal food!
+Although it might be your favourite snack or drink, it could also be half an hour in front of the TV.
 Anything you like, as long as it’s healthy, to reward yourself for making it out for your run.
 You deserve it.